28 Oct Getting back into sport

 Tips for easing back into it to avoid injury!

-You may have noticed that your general fitness has reduced due to lack of exercise and movement.
+If you have taken a break from sport or working out due to illness, an injury or simply a lack of motivation, you may notice that your general fitness has reduced due to lack of exercise and movement.
 Most likely you will also have reduced upper limb muscle strength, coordination and flexibility.

 Hand and upper limb injuries are very common in sports and can range from fractures to tendon ruptures, ligament tears, sprains, dislocations and even overuse injuries.